In the event of an on-mountain emergency, please direct your call to our onsite incident hotline: (603) 856-5117.

 We have a number of terrain parks and natural features here at Ragged Mountain.
 Around the resort, you will find features like table top jumps, step ups, wall rides, and cliff drops.
 To be safe, it's always important to inspect all features

 At Ragged Mountain, all Guests and Employees MUST REMOVE backpacks before loading chairlifts.
 This rule is strongly enforced, and we ask you please carry your backpack on your lap while riding the chairlift.
 The use of child-carrier backpack devices is STRICTLY PROHIBITED.

-The only approved equipment for lift service at Ragged Mountain are skis and snowboards with METAL edges and retention devices as appropriate.
-Equipment not allowed includes but is not limited to snowskates without metal edge ski under deck, snowscooters, and snowbikes.
+The only approved equipment for lift service at Ragged Mountain is skis, snowboards and snowskates with METAL edges and retention devices that appropriately fit.
+Equipment not allowedincludes but is not limited to snowskates without metal edge ski under deck, snowscooters, and snowbikes.

 Children Riding the Lift